MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app.md

 ---
-title: Share a canvas app | Microsoft Docs
+title: Share a canvas app with your organization | Microsoft Docs
-description: Share your canvas app by giving other users permission to run or modify it
+description: Share your canvas app by giving other users in your organization the permissions to run or modify it.
 author: alaug
 ms.service: powerapps
 ms.topic: conceptual